Deriving the non-perturbative gravitational dual of quantum Liouville theory from BCFT operator algebra: Introduction

 \section{Introduction}

-To understand the AdS/CFT correspondence beyond the semi-classical limit, one crucial piece of information is the correct measure and collection of asymptotically AdS geometries that should be included in the path-integral of the AdS bulk to recover the CFT path-integral in any given manifold.
-In this paper, we will illustrate with an example of a 2D irrational CFT that knowing the collection of conformal boundary conditions in the CFT would allow one to construct the 3D geometrical sum explicitly.
+To understand the AdS/CFT correspondence beyond the semi-classical limit, one crucial piece of information is the correct measure and collection of asymptotically AdS geometries that should be included in the path-integral of the AdS bulk to recover the CFT path-integral on any given manifolds.
+In this paper, we will illustrate with an example of a 2D irrational CFT that knowing the collection of conformal boundary conditions in the CFT would allow one to construct the 3D quantum geometrical sum explicitly.
 This is in line with the seminal series of results in 2D rational CFTs (RCFT) stating that the collection of boundary conditions completely determine the modular invariant spectrum of the full CFT \cite{Fuchs:2002cm}.
 Our construction adopts a framework based on some recent breakthroughs in triangulating 2D RCFTs in a controlled way \cite{Hung:2019bnq,Chen:2022wvy,Cheng:2023kxh,Brehm:2021wev}.
-Our strategry is that by working backwards from the triangulated field theory, we will read off the bulk geometries that are being summed over, and along the way, the framework produces a tensor network description of both the bulk and the boundary CFT, allowing one to translate CFT degrees of freedom into AdS degrees of freedom readily.
+Our strategy is that by working backwards from the triangulated 2D field theory, we will read off the 3D bulk quantum geometries that are being summed over, and along the way, the framework produces an exact tensor network description of both the bulk and the boundary CFT, allowing one to translate CFT degrees of freedom into AdS degrees of freedom readily.
 The quantum Liouville theory, namely as a unique solution of the modular bootstrap program \cite{Dorn:1994xn, Zamolodchikov:1995aa, Ponsot:1999uf, Teschner:2000md, Fateev:2000ik, Ponsot:2001ng}, which is a rare occasion for an irrational CFT whose entire set of boundary conditions and structure coefficients are known, will be taken as our prime example to be studied in detail.
-As we are going to see, the boundary conditions would specify for us a very specific sum over AdS hyperbolic geometries.
-Admittedly, this sum would be rather unconventional for a ``quantum gravitational theory'', as important geometries like (spinning) BTZ black holes could not play any role due to the peculiar spectrum of the quantum Liouville theory.
+As we are going to see, the boundary conditions would specify for us a very specific non-perturbative sum over AdS hyperbolic geometries.
+Admittedly, this sum would be rather unconventional for a ``quantum gravitational theory'', as important geometries, such as (spinning) BTZ black holes, could not play important roles due to the peculiar spectrum of the quantum Liouville theory.
+We do not claim that this is the expected version of a complete quantum gravitational theory, which is expected to include geometries such as BTZ black holes as dominant saddles in its ultimate UV complete quantum measure for its path-integral.
+However, our work is a proof of principle that a UV complete quantum measure over geometries might not be unique and is a CFT dependent quantity.
+This should not be entirely surprising, as such a sum over geometries reproducing Liouville was anticipated to exist in prior studies of potential UV completions of 3D gravity, such as the Virasoro TQFT by {\it gauging a particular collection of topological lines} in the TQFT \cite{Benini:2022hzx,Collier:2023fwi}. \footnote{A more detailed analysis of the connection with the Virasoro TQFT\cite{Collier:2023fwi} is provided in \cite{Bao:2024ixc}.
+In the language of generalized symmetries\cite{Gaiotto:2014kfa, Gaiotto:2020iye, Ji:2019jhk, Apruzzi:2021nmk, Freed:2022qnc}, the ``SymTFT'' of Liouville theory is given by two copies of the Virasoro TQFT\cite{Collier:2023fwi, Bao:2024ixc}.} However it is also known that the lines involved form a continuous spectrum, making it unclear how such gauging can be systematically implemented.
+This is a familiar problem in dealing with path-integrals of irrational TQFTs, where quantum measures often exhibit divergences absent in rational cases.
+This is the main reason that prevented prior attempts to discretise three dimensional gravitational theories rigorously on arbitrary manifolds, despite knowing that they are topological \footnote{See for example literature on the Ponzano-Regge model\cite{Ponzano:461451, Ooguri:1991ib, Boulatov:1992vp, Freidel:2004vi, Barrett:2008wh}.
+For a review of the difficulty with convergence see also a recent discussion in \cite{Collier:2023fwi}.}.
+Our work essentially resolves this problem by generalising the new insights from the discrete formulation of RCFT discussed above.
+We recover an explicitly {\bf convergent} quantum measure specifically for manifolds {\bf with boundaries} specified by the CFT.
+These manifolds are central to the AdS/CFT correspondence \cite{Maldacena:1997re, Gubser:1998bc,Witten:1998qj}, which inspired the current resolution that is otherwise not readily applicable to closed manifolds without boundaries, which have been the primary focus of much of the prior literature on the discrete formulation of quantum gravity.